 - caffeine for the treatment of migraines.

-If you are being changed from one ear drop to another, follow your doctor’s instructions carefully as to when to stop the old drops and when to start the new drops.
+If you are being changed from one medicine to another, follow your doctor's instructions carefully as to when to stop this medicine and when to start the new ear drops.

 If you do not understand the instructions on the carton / bottle, ask your doctor or pharmacist for help.